meilisearch/cloud-scripts/scripts/version updates/README.md

 - Download and update MeiliSearch
 - Start MeiliSearch
 - If the start fails because versions are not compatible:
-  - Delete current data.ms
+  - Delete current `data.ms`
   - Import the previously created dump
   - Restart MeiliSearch
 - Remove generated dump file.

-## Rollback in case of failure
+### Rollback in case of failure

 If something goes wrong during the version update process a rollback occurs:
-- The scripts rollback to the previous MeiliSearch version by using the previous cached meilisearch binary.
+- The script rolls back to the previous MeiliSearch version by using the previous cached MeiliSearch binary.
 - The previous `data.ms` is used and replaces the new one to ensure MeiliSearch works exactly as before the script was used.
 - MeiliSearch is started again.